koolamusic/koolamusic.github.io/about/index.md

 In past two years I have consistently absorbed myself into learning ecosystems, that push further beyond technology, business, and people development, I personally have a very strong desire and passion to build technology solutions, and I believe in the depth of knowledge available on the internet.

-I live the Life of a dreamer, create immersive experiences with music and technology and try to always stay happy and positive
-Sometimes it looks like i have a crazy lifestyle, but I am proud of everything that I am and will become.
+I live the Life of a dreamer, create immersive experiences with music and technology and try to always stay happy and positive Sometimes it looks like i have a crazy lifestyle, but I am proud of everything that I am and will become.

 <div class="pt3"><hr></div>

 <p>I've written a blog since 2012 <a href="http://topinfoz.blogspot.com/">See my earliest Editions</a>. .
 Unsurprisingly, over the years what I've written about has changed, reflecting whatever I've been interested in at the time.
-Sometimes I'll write about something that just grabs my attention.
+Sometimes I'll write about something that just grabs my attention, other times I may make a lot of reference to food, since my friends at <a href="https://twitter.com/LearnFactoryNG">LearnFactory</a> has adorned me with the title 'Food for Africa' <blockquote>Hopefully I would solve the hunger problem of rural communities in Africa</blockquote>.
 I'll maintain this website as my personal journal from now on</p>

 <p>Subscribe/contact me if you have any questions:</p>